All Products

 Result: feature={123}

-If there are multiple keys, you can configure a combiner to combine the multiple retrieved values.
-Possible configurations are sum, mean, max, and min.
+If you provide multiple keys, you can configure the combiner parameter to merge the retrieved values.
+Valid aggregation methods include sum, mean, max, and min.

-To use a combiner, set need_discrete to false.
-In this case, the value must be a numeric type or a string that can be converted to a numeric type.
+If you want to use a combiner, you must set need_discrete to false.
+In this case, the value must be a numeric type or a string that can be converted to a numeric value.

 match_feature